 Individual level consultation with project interest and influence parties (CiC, Site Management Committee (SMC)/Camp Wash focal team, RRRC, UNHCR) representative were conducted in consistence with consultation objective during subproject selection stage to have their idea, concern, segregation about the proposed subproject.
-Consultation outcome with them are consolidated here in below:
+Consultation outcome with them is consolidated here in below:

 - Site Management and WASH focal representatives agreed on selection of proposed sites.
 By the persuasion of local DPHE the CiC approved the sites.
 All meeting participants opined that that DRP will have access to safe water from the DTWs at door step.
-The CiC welcomed and committed to support EMCRP implementation at DRP camps. - For development work of this subproject anywhere in camp area, project proponent need to be taken approval from RRRC with the recommendation of camp based concern authority; - Intervention sites should not located in the elephant migration corridor.
-Hence, elephant migration road map set by the IUCN/UNCHR should follow during site selection. - Provision of temporary bin for waste collection during scheme implementation should arrange and regular disposal also need to be assured stated by wash focal; - After confirmation of site for schemes with the assistance of CiC and other related organization, site should be confined to avoid the neighboring disturbance - Engage the DRP/Local community to implement the sub-project - 13.
+The CiC welcomed and committed to support EMCRP implementation at DRP camps. - For development work of this subproject anywhere in camp area, project proponent needs to be taken approval from RRRC with the recommendation of camp-based concern authority; - Elephant migration road map set by the IUCN/UNCHR should follow during site selection. - Provision of temporary bin for waste collection during scheme implementation should arrange and regular disposal also need to be assured stated by wash focal; - After confirmation of site for schemes with the assistance of CiC and other related organization, site should be confined to avoid the neighboring disturbance - Engage the DRP/Local community to implement the sub-project - 13.
 What social and cultural factors affect the ability of stakeholders to participate or benefit from the proposed policy or project?